juanmvsa/nlp-scripts/llama3-2-model-uploader/README.md

 "
 ```

+---

-## 🐍 Dependencies
+## 🐍 dependencies

-This project uses [uv](https://github.com/astral-sh/uv) for fast, reliable dependency management.
+this project uses [uv](https://github.com/astral-sh/uv) for fast, reliable dependency management.

-### Core requirements
+### core requirements

-All dependencies are defined in the `pyproject.toml` file:
+all dependencies are defined in the `pyproject.toml` file:

 ```toml
 dependencies = [